-The Cavachon- Cavalier King Charles Spaniel x Bichon Frise
+The Cavachon: Cavalier King Charles Spaniel And Bichon Frise Mix

 The Cavachon is a mix of the majestic Cavalier King Charles Spaniel with the Bichon Frise.